September 22, 2019 Southern Shore Dual Argo Outing (39 Photos)

-39. With my 1989 Argo 6x6 Project 99% complete we decided to take two machines to the Southern Shore on this week's Moose scouting adventure.
+39. With Project 6x6 99% complete we decided to take two machines to the Southern Shore for this week's moose scouting adventure.
 Our crew have been back and forth to our hunting area regularly for the last few weeks getting a handle on what animals are around.

-37. When French purchased his 2017 Argo a few years ago Dad had already sold ours.
-I never imagined that I'd have an opportunity to get it back and be able to run these two machines in the woods together.
+37. When French purchased his 2017 Argo 8x8 a few years ago Dad had already sold ours.
+I never dreamed that I'd have an opportunity to get it back and we'd be running these two machines in the woods together.
 New school tech and old school tech on one awesome adventure!

-36. French and Stroh hopped in his Avenger while Matthew French co-piloted with me in my machine.
+36. French and Stroh hopped in his Avenger while Matthew French co-piloted with me in Project 6x6.

 35. At the first mud hole to the pole line Matthew grabbed this awesome slo-mo clip which came out great!
-I did manage to get stuck in Mark's ruts from last year (the new machines have a lot more ground clearance) but a quick winch out with my trusty rebuilt WARN 2500 had us rolling again in no time.
+I did manage to get stuck in Mark's ruts from last year (the new machines have a lot more ground clearance).
+A quick winch out with my trusty rebuilt WARN 2500 had us rolling again in no time.

 34.

-33. We headed in country on foot to check our game cameras and we weren't disappointed.
+33. We hiked back into the country to check our game cameras and we weren't disappointed.

 32.